UrbanApps/UAObfuscatedString/README.md

 ## Usage

 The category is very simple to use.
-Each letter a-Z has been changed into a method name which appends the letter to the caller. numbers are prefixed with an underscore, and there are two special methods for space and period.
+Each letter a-Z has been changed into a method name which appends the letter to the caller.
+Numbers are prefixed with an underscore, and there are two special methods for a space and a period.

-    NSString *root = @"";
-    NSLog(@"%@", root._1.dot.space._2.dot.space._3.dot.space.T.h.i.s.space.i.s.space.a.space.t.e.s.t.dot);
+    NSLog(@"%@", @""._1.dot.space._2.dot.space._3.dot.space.T.h.i.s.space.i.s.space.a.space.t.e.s.t.dot);

     > 1. 2.
 3. This is a test.